Oregon drag event with planned child performer draws protest

 “We love you all so much, and we will not ever back down to hate,” the pub said in its Monday post.
 It added, “Thank you for standing with us against this growing trend of violence against queer youth and LGBTQ venues.”

 Inside the pub, the child who had been expected to perform instead became the show’s guest of honor as several adult drag queens sang and read picture books before an audience of about 50 people, including families with small children.
-An advertisement for the event showed the young girl wearing a black dress with turquoise polka dots and her blonde hair in a high ponytail.
+An advertisement for the event showed the young girl wearing a black dress with turquoise polka dots and her blond hair in a high ponytail.

 Tension over the show had been brewing all week after right-wing personalities learned of it and posted about it online.